outhone/react-tetris/README.md

 Future Features:
 - Add Docker to spin up server and client
 - Add better eslint file for server
-- Add settings for additional custom shapes to be used
 - Allow starting at desired level
 - Add websockets to make it 2 player game
 - Add unit testing